-Any student unable to meet regular academic requirements for promotion must meet the requirements of an alternative curriculum derived from the regular curriculum, which will be developed by an individualized educational program (IEP) team on an individual basis.
-Students placed in special education will complete the course of study as prescribed in their individual promotion plans and implemented through their individual education programs.
+Any student unable to meet regular academic requirements for promotion even when provided with supplementary aids and services accomodations and modifications must meet the requirements of an alternative curriculum derived from the regular curriculum, which will be developed by an individualized educational program (IEP) team on an individual basis.
 Course work will be presented at a level commensurate with the student's ability.
 The student's permanent file shall identify the courses completed through special education; however, the student will receive the standard certificate of promotion.

 I84 - 016

 IKEB - Acceleration